-During the first quarter of fiscal 2006, we reorganized our management group to support a business approach focused on meeting the different needs of the end-customers for our products.
-At that time, our business segments were also redefined from a product line basis to an end-customer basis.
 SFAS No. 131, Disclosures About Segments of an Enterprise and Related Information establishes standards for reporting information about operating segments.
 Under SFAS No. 131, we have two reportable operating segments derived from the different characteristics of our two major customer groups: Retail and Wholesale Products Group and Business to Business Products Group.
 Net sales and operating income for each segment are provided below.
 Revenues by product line are not provided because it would be impracticable to do so.
-The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
+The accounting policies of the segments are the same as those described in the Note 1 of the Notes to the Consolidated Financial Statements.